Code-Institute-Submissions/TaskKing/README.md

 ### **Design Features**
 - **Background**:
-  A dynamic 135-degree linear gradient from deep purple (#4A0E4E) to cyan (#00FFFF), providing a vibrant and modern look.
+  A dynamic 135-degree linear gradient from deep purple (#4A0E4E) to cyan (#00FFFF), provides a vibrant and modern look.
 - **Cards**:
-  Semi-transparent white cards with a 10% opacity and subtle blur effect for a glassmorphism style.
+  Semi-transparent white cards with a 10% opacity and subtle blur effect for a glass morphism style.

 ### **Typography**
 | **Text Element**  | **Font**     | **Weight** |